wanghui070404/ELK_Suricata_Deployment/README.md

 ### 📖 Overview

 This project demonstrates a Security Operations Center (SOC) monitoring lab built using the Elastic Stack and Suricata.
-This project demonstrates a Security Operations Center (SOC) monitoring lab built using the Elastic Stack and Suricata.

 The goal of this project is to demonstrate how a SOC analyst can:
 **Monitor system and network activities**
 **Detect suspicious behaviors**